 As my prior post demonstrates, when juries focus on the defendant’s conduct and the harm caused, they are able to ignore tort reform propaganda and return a fair verdict.
 That is all trial lawyers are after–fair verdicts.
 The jury system was designed to foster fair verdicts–ones not influenced by bias, prejudices, and emotion.

 The dilemma is that tort reform acts primarily outside the courtroom.
-Caps and limitations on actions are not enacted by well-reasoned discussion of fact-based evidence.
+Caps and limitations on actions are not enacted by a well-reasoned discussion of fact-based evidence.
 If you want to protect your rights, because tort reform will eventually affect you or a loved one, you need to speak up.
 Contact your legislative representatives, local and federal, and tell them that enough is enough.
 The only way to protect Americans is to stop pandering to insurance companies.
 To ensure safety, order, and justice, we must call out Dick the Butcher and mute his efforts.
+You can contact Gage Mathers Lawyers for your all questions.